Kevin Zschimmer

-Kevin Zschimmer (born 3 March 1993) is a German former professional footballer who plays as a right midfielder.
+Kevin Zschimmer (born 3 March 1993) is a German former professional footballer who plays as a right midfielder and right winger.

 Career

 Zschimmer signed for Hallescher FC in 2011, having been in Hamburger SV's youth team and made his 3.
 Liga debut in October 2012, as a substitute for Jan Beneš in a 2–0 defeat to Wacker Burghausen.
 He left Halle in July 2013, signing for VfR Neumünster.